Behodler/limbo/contracts/TokenProxies/CliffFace.md

 That's quite the impermanent loss.
 Of course if RugCoin continues to fall in value, Behodler eventually becomes a RugCoin wrapper.

 Now let's unleash the protective measures and try again.
 Seller dumps 5000 RugCoin.
 ProxyRug enters into red light territory.
 It calculates the marginal redeem rate as 15000/10000 = 1.5.
 So it converts 5000 RugCoin into 3333 proxy Rug.
-Entering the xy=x formula again, only 2499.81 Dai is released to the dumper (as opposed to 3333).
+Entering the xy=k formula again, only 2499.81 Dai is released to the dumper (as opposed to 3333).

 The redeem rate for ProxyRug has also increased.
 The new redeem rate is 15000/13333 = 1.125.